-Figure 6: Extended neighbor counting using the example of the gyrobifastigium (left) and the orthobifastigium (right).
-Each graph contains two distinct sets of four equivalent vertices.
+Figure 8: Shell IDs of the gyrobifastigium (left) and the orthobifastigium (right).
+The vertices of each graph can be split into two equivalence classes, each containing four vertices.
 The graphs can be distinguished by counting the number of vertices in a distance of one, two or three edges from the yellow vertex.
 Those vertices are colored red, green and blue, respectively.